What are terms and conditions?

 Your clients in Hong Kong or Brazil are unlikely to know much about English law, but if your T&C make out that the world will collapse around them if they misbehave, you may be able to prevent some disputes.
 Net Lawman does not endorse nor use this practice unless specifically instructed, but we do recognise that it may be helpful in some circumstances.

 If one side wants to transact, you might be able to vary standard T&C

 If you are a buyer, consider whether you should accept the contract put to you by the seller.

 We are all presented with standard terms in every day Internet business.
 You do not have to accept them.
 The issue is a question of comparative bargaining power.
 If there is some term you would like to change, why not put it to your supplier?
 It is unlikely that a large business will agree to a change for a small value purchase, but what if your business wants to buy at a value that really matters to the supplier?
 There is a figure at which all business owners would re-consider anything!

 Further information and links to templates

 We have a large number of T&C templates, both for businesses that sell online and those that sell offline.
-You may be interested in looking at templates for businesses that trade offline or those that trade online.
+You may be interested in looking at service contract templates for businesses that trade offline or website terms and conditions templates if you trade online.